School of Psychology

 and learning up close

-To join Summer Scientist Online, please register at www.summerscientist.org – registration will remain open throughout August.
-As usual, we will ask you of some details about your child before they can access the games.
+To join Summer Scientist Week, please book a place at www.summerscientist.org.
+Bookings will open towards the end of June.
 The registration process will take around 10-15 minutes per child, and log-in details will be provided so you don’t have to do it all in one go.

-We hope you and your child(ren) have lots of fun at Summer Scientist Online!
+We hope you and your child(ren) have lots of fun at Summer Scientist Week!

 What happens during Summer Scientist Week?